 This section of the document provides details on the Environmental Assessment undertaken for the proposed ranching operation required in terms of the Marine Ranching Guidelines published by Department of Agriculture, Forestry and Fisheries (DAFF) (Government Notice 2010, No. 729).
-Note that there is a certain amount of overlap in terms of the relevant information required for the Environmental Assessment and the Risk Assessment in terms of the National Environmental Management: Biodiversity Act (NEMBA, Act 10 of 2004) for a "restricted activity" such as the ranching of a species that does not occur naturally in the proposed area (see Chapter 6).
-Therefore, where information is common to both (i.e. the Environmental Assessment and the Risk Assessment section of this report, rather than repeated in both.
+Note that there is a certain amount of overlap in terms of the relevant information required for the Environmental Assessment and the Risk Assessment in terms of the National Environmental Management: Biodiversity Act (NEMBA, Act 10 of 2004) for a "restricted activity" such as the ranching of a species that does not occur naturally in the proposed area.
+Therefore, where information is common to both (i.e. the Environmental Assessment and the Risk Assessment), it has been included only in the Environmental Assessment section of this report, rather than repeated in both.